xamarin/Xamarin.Auth/docs/readme.md

 Xamarin.Auth can be installed in binary form (compiled and packaged) or compiled from source.

-Binary form is deployable as nuget from nuget.org or Xamarin Component from component store:
+Binary form is deployable as Nu from nuget.org or Xamarin Component from component store:

 *	nuget